dotnet/coreclr/Documentation/design-docs/tiered-compilation-guide.md

 - For issues:
   - Check existing [area-CodeVersioning issues in the CoreCLR repo](https://github.com/dotnet/coreclr/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Aarea-CodeVersioning+), some may have guidance on how to identify and work around the issue
   - File a new issue in the [CoreCLR repo](https://github.com/dotnet/coreclr) with the `area-CodeVersioning` label
+  - Tiered compilation may be disabled using the instructions in the "Using Tiered Compilation" section above, just flip the value from 1 to 0 or true to false as appropriate

 # Other links